 Pure Psychedelia is another retro psychedelic typeface that’s very true to the era.
 There is one weight with numbers and punctuation included, as well as both uppercase and lowercase letters.
 A web font is also available.

-Tropical Punch is a fun and dynamic typeface for your ’60s era designs.
+Tropical Punch is a fun and dynamic typeface for your ’60s-era designs.
 It comes in two variations: regular and outline.
 You can also use the regular and outline text together for creative effects.

-Swung Note is an impressive font, thanks in part to a collection of hundreds of smart interlocking pairs of letters to provide you with plenty of options (you’ll need a program that supports OpenType).
+Swung Note is an impressive vintage font, thanks partly to a collection of hundreds of smart interlocking pairs of letters to provide you with plenty of options (you’ll need a program that supports OpenType).

 Bearmen is a beautiful serif font with inspiration from hand-drawn lettering.
 It’s all-caps and comes in one weight.
 Bearmen is best for use with large text, like most all-caps fonts.
 Use it for headlines, branding, badges, album covers, and more.